mighdoll/thimbleberry/doc/Utilities.md

 [wgsl-analzyer]: https://marketplace.visualstudio.com/items?itemName=wgsl-analyzer.wgsl-analyzer

-A simple text substitution macro facility is a time honored way of adding some richness to low level languages, and it's a useful way to extend WGSL.
+A simple text substitution macro facility is a typical way of adding some richness to low level languages, and it's a useful way to extend WGSL.
-If two shaders differ only because one binds a `texture_2d` and the other binds a `texture_external`, a text substition template can capture the small difference without making the programmer rewrite the entire shader.
+If two shaders differ only because one binds a `texture_2d` and the other binds a `texture_external`, a text substitution template can capture the small difference without making the programmer rewrite the entire shader.

 There are many javascript/typescript string templating systems, but they conflict with syntax aware editing for WGSL.
-There is already at least one promising WGSL editor for vscode: [wgsl-analzyer][].
+And there is already at least one promising WGSL editor for vscode: [wgsl-analzyer][].
-It already offers type hints, formatting, typechecking, etc.
+It offers type hints, formatting, typechecking, etc.

 Thimbleberry offers a simple templating system that's designed to fit inside WGSL comments so that WGSL syntax editors can parse the code without tripping over a template syntax.
-The idea is to write one version of the WGSL code normally, and then to add specially formatted comments to describe template substitution patterns.
+The idea is to write one version of the WGSL code normally and then to add specially formatted comments to describe template substitution patterns.
 Here's how it looks: